xintao0202/Deep-Learning-Sequence-Models/README.md

  - target and context are chosen from training set so that they are nearby words
  - Skip-grams: Theta_t and ec are the same dimensions; they are both trained with an optimization algorithm such as Adam or gradient descent.

- 2.4 Learning word embeddings - Gove
+ 2.4 Learning word embeddings - Glove
  - Thetai and ej should be initialized randomly at the beginning of training
  - Xij is the number of times word I appears in the context of word j
  - The weighting function f(.) must satisfy f(0)=0; The weighting function helps prevent learning only from extremely common word pairs.
   - Using word embeddings is a form of transfer learning, trained word embeddings should >= separate labeled dataset for your task